Where We Go From Here | Episode 11

 ANTONY: What are you most hopeful about that is going to get created out of the rage of the last few months that others perhaps are overlooking?

 MARCUS: Man, it almost makes me nervous to say this out loud.
 That's how vulnerable this disclosure is.
 But the belief – what I feel – is that we could actually produce the generational impact to respond to generational harm.
 I actually believe that the rage alone will destroy.
 So the energy of rage is important because there's plenty of stuff that we're talking about: dismantling, disruption – disrupting, destroying.
 But we also want to create.
-And so it's through expressing the race – like something is on the other side of the rage and we don't know what that is unless we allow ourselves to express that in a way that's constructive.
+And so it's through expressing the rage – like something is on the other side of the rage and we don't know what that is unless we allow ourselves to express that in a way that's constructive.
 So, the constructive expression of rage produces healing.
 Again, all of the other cultures that came before us figured this out and have written about it.
 But, at the end of the day what I really want is reconciliation.
 I think that's what's possible now, Antony – to name the thing – is reconciliation in this country for atrocities that started with indigenous populations and were perfected on Black populations enslaved to drive the economy.
 And there's never been a moment to scale similar to South Africa.
 You and I have spoken about this in private spaces.
 I'm making it public.
 South African truth and reconciliation-style circles activities in this country is how I want to spend my last years and I believe it's possible now.

 ANTONY: What would you want the people who have influence over philanthropy listening to this conversation to do differently to support that kind of movement that would have to happen to see that reconciliation take place?